-- 1. If the appeal is determined to be based on appropriate grounds and alleges a Procedural Irregularity or New Evidence, this appeal will be resolved prior to addressing Appeals for Review of Sanction.
-The Dean of Students will review the appeal promptly and notify the parties of the outcome. - 2.
-Subsequent to resolution of Appeals for Procedural Irregularity and New Evidence (if submitted), if the appeal is determined to be based on appropriate grounds for Review of Sanction, the Dean of Students will accept as final and binding the previous decision that the Respondent has violated the Code of Student Conduct.
-Each party will be given the opportunity to separately meet and discuss their appeal and/or their response to the other party's appeal with the Dean of Students.
-Each party may be accompanied by their advisor.
+2. Appeals for Review of Sanction will be heard subsequent to the resolution of any Appeals for Material Procedural Irregularity, New Relevant Evidence, or Conflict of Interest or Bias (if submitted).
+If the appeal is determined to be based on appropriate grounds for Review of Sanction, the Appeal Decision-Maker will accept as final and binding the previous decision that the Respondent has violated the Code of Student Conduct.
+Each party will be given the opportunity to separately meet and discuss their appeal for review of sanction and/or their response to the other party's appeal with the Appeal Decision-Maker.
+Each party may be accompanied by their advisor who may not participate in the discussion.
 Parents and guardians are permitted to participate in this discussion.
 The voluntary meeting will normally be scheduled within ten (10) business days of the original appeal being filed.
+Within approximately ten (10) business days, the Appeal Decision-Maker will issue a written decision notifying the parties of the result of the appeal and rationale for the result.